-[-] Respirator: Attaches to a mask at 3 locations using hook-and-loop material.
+[-] Ear Loop: Attaches to a mask at 3 locations using hook-and-loop material.
 The entire assembly is worn using standard ear loops.
 It is very easy to put on and remove, but it generally requires ear savers if worn for more than about ½ hour at a time.
 People with large necks, beards, etc. find that this model fits better than the original.
 This model can also be made out of pipe cleaner.

-How-to Use Guide (watch before using):
+Quick-start Guide (watch first before using):

 How-to Make Guide (see open source design doc here for more details):